 4. Click the blue 'Add Users' button.

-5. In the lightbox that appears, choose 'All Users' or a specific team from the first drop-down menu.
+5. In the box that appears, choose 'All Users' or a specific team from the first drop-down menu.
 You'll see the users who match this filter, and you can select those you want to set goals for by checking a box next to their name.
 If you'd like to search for a specific user within all users or a team, use the second drop-down menu to do so.

 6. To the right of the User's name, you may be prompted to choose a pipeline if you have multiple pipelines.
 After that, enter the goals under the individual date ranges displayed.